How-to Better Collect Data and Drive Traffic

 Collecting Website Data

 Nothing warms my cockles like a good set of data.
 Do you feel that way?
 Chances are you don’t, but I am a geek and I do love data.
-I love my QuickBooks.
-I love looking at every single week’s volume of what sold, what didn’t, and where the expenses went.
-And, I love looking at Google Analytics.
+I’m obsessed with looking at Google Analytics.
 I love the ability to see where the traffic came from, what pages they went to, how long they spent, where they exited, where they entered – I love all of it.
+Learning how data-driven websites work increases your online presents and google ranking exposure.

 Collect data to help increase and drive more traffic to your website.